Euramsia/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Molecular biology
-- Cognition and thinking
-- Computational research approaches
+- Genetics
+- Complex systems
+- Data analysis
 - Open Science
+- How does living work, actually?

 # Education to show in About widget
 education: